756D6D61/Kaggle-Titanic/README.md

 # 🛳️Kaggle Titanic Competition
 Kaggle is a machine learning website, which enables users to participate in competitions, use various data sets etc.

-The aim of the titanic problem is to predict the people who survived the Titanic, using the train and test data given.
+The aim of the Titanic problem is to predict the people who survived the Titanic, using the train and test data given.

 ### 📋Aims of App
 * To build the best model to gain the highest accuracy score on the Kaggle leaderboard